camunda/camunda-docs-static/get-started/content/rpa/installation.md

 * <a href="https://downloads.camunda.cloud/enterprise-release/camunda-bpm/rpa/1.0/1.0.0/camunda-bpm-rpa-bridge-1.0.0.zip">Download the RPA Bridge</a>
 * Unzip the archive
 * Add your Enterprise license key into a file called `license.txt` in the same folder as the `application.yml` file

+UiPath Cloud

-* When using UiPath Cloud, edit in the config file `application.yml`:
+* Edit in the config file `application.yml`:
   * `license-file`: remove the comment character such that the value is `file:///${user.dir}/license.txt`
   * `uipath-api.url`: set to `https://platform.uipath.com/`
   * `account-name`: the Account Logical Name from the API Access overlay